modernweb-dev/web/CONTRIBUTING.md

 ## Making Your Changes

 Make your changes to the project.
 Commits are linted using precommit hooks, meaning that any code that raises linting error cannot be committed.
 In order to help avoid that, we recommend using an IDE or editor with an eslint plugin in order to streamline the development process.
 Plugins are available for all the popular editors.
 For more information see [ESLint Integrations](https://eslint.org/docs/user-guide/integrations)

+### Compiling the typescript code

+If you're making cross-package changes, you need to compile the typescript code.
+We recommend executing `tsc:watch` from the root of the package and keeping that running while you make your changes.

+### Running tests

+To run the tests of a package, it's recommended to `cd` into the package directory and then using `yarn test` to run them.
+This way you're only running tests of that specific package.

+### Integration testing

+To see how your changes integrate with everything together you can use the `test-runner` package.
+There are different commands in this package which you can execute to trigger different scenarios in the test runner.

 ## Create a Changeset